ThomasPrzybylinski/Jaunty/Readme.md

 ## Notes
 This code wasn't built for release in mind, and so is poorly documented and has some annoying issues (e.g. variables are 1-indexed, but clauses are 0-indexed).
 There's a good chance there's some random functionality that's not working.

+There's also no command-line way to run it.
+Let me know if you would like some improvements, but I suspect no one will ever care about this.